Apfirebolt/Express-and-Vue-Authentication-app-with-Vuex/README.md

 ## Project Briefing

-This is a simple boilerplate to get you started with full stack applications using Express and React, MongoDB is used as database and bootstrap css is used for UI.
-Yes, it's created in one of the most popular full stack technologies combination known as MERN.
+This is a simple boilerplate to get you started with full stack applications using Express and Vue, MongoDB is used as database and bootstrap css is used for UI.
+Yes, it's created in one of the most popular full stack technologies combination known as MEVN.

 https://bootswatch.com/ is used to get a custom free theme made on top of Bootstrap.
 This is inspired by a Udemy Course by Brad Traversy and the project which it had.
 I'm basically using just the authentication part of it and modified the theme.